Does Science Provide All The Answers?

 Does science need God to function?

 There is an argument that goes further than compatibility.
-The scientist assumes that the same cause will always produce the same effect — that nature operates according to immutable patterns.
-But why should this be true?
+The scientist assumes that the same cause will always produce the same effect, that nature operates according to immutable patterns.
+Why should this be true?
 From pure empirical observation, you can only say that a cause has produced a certain effect so far.
 You cannot derive from observation alone that it will always do so.
 David Hume demonstrated this, and no empiricist has answered him.

 فَلَن تَجِدَ لِسُنَّتِ ٱللَّهِ تَبْدِيلًا ۖ وَلَن تَجِدَ لِسُنَّتِ ٱللَّهِ تَحْوِيلًا ﴿٤٣﴾